Prototypes

 Building a prototype

-To build a first-prototype or proof of concept, we do not necessarily need to create detailed engineering drawings because as soon as the device is made for the first time, it is likely that something will need to be developed or altered and the drawings will become obsolete.
+To build a first-prototype or proof of concept, we do not necessarily need to create detailed engineering drawings (that is, 2D dimensioned drawings) because as soon as the device is made for the first time, it is likely that something will need to be developed or altered and the drawings will become obsolete.
 We often start with mock-ups as part of pilot studies and then progress to a functional prototype once the uncertainties have been resolved.

 We use a wide variety of methods to solve technical problems and work out the best way to create an innovative product including sketching and mock ups.
 But 3D modelling and printing has transformed the way we work in recent years.